Vineet Bhatia: Career

+In 2011 he hosted a Travel Food Show on "Fox Traveller titled Twist of Taste with Vineet Bhatia.
+In the show, he travelled across India and gave traditional and popular Indian dishes a makeover.

 He opened his restaurant Saffron Lounge in Doha, Qatar, in 2012, alongside his established restaurant in Dubai, Indego.
 In the same year of this opening Bhatia was also appointed as a culinary ambassador for Qatar Airways to create a new in-flight dining experience.
 In 2015 he opened his first restaurant in Saudi Arabia, "Maharaja by Vineet" in the Mövenpick Hotel Al Khobar, Saudi Arabia.
 After two years of operation, Maharaja was awarded the best Indian restaurant at the Food & Travel Arabia awards.

 In late 2016, Bhatia re-modelled his original restaurant Rasoi in Chelsea, launching Vineet Bhatia London, or VBL for short.
 Bhatia's plan for VBL was to offer only a multi-course tasting menu.
 In October 2017, it was awarded a Michelin Star.
 However, following a disagreement with his partners at VBL, Bhatia decided to close the restaurant and re-focus his efforts elsewhere.

 In 2019, KAMA by Vineet, in London, opened in the newly refurbished dining hall at Harrods, making him the only Michelin starred chef at the London department store.

 In the same year, it was also announced that Bhatia would be joining the 6th edition of MasterChef India as Judge Host.

 In 2021, Bhatia was appointed as culinary Ambassador for GREAT Britain & Northern Ireland campaign.

 Bhatia was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to hospitality and international trade.